ReinhartC/Parallel-RSA-on-Raspberry-Pi/Builds/README.md

 ## Builds
 + [Serial](https://github.com/ReinhartC/Parallel-RSA-on-Raspberry-Pi/tree/master/Builds/Serial "Serial build") build is the RSA encryption and decryption implementation that is executed in a *single processor* on a *single node*
 + [OMP](https://github.com/ReinhartC/Parallel-RSA-on-Raspberry-Pi/tree/master/Builds/OMP "OMP build") build is the RSA encryption and decryption implementation that is executed with *multiple processors* on a *single node* with the **OpenMP**
-+ [MPI](https://github.com/ReinhartC/Parallel-RSA-on-Raspberry-Pi/tree/master/Builds/MPI "MPI build") build is the RSA encryption and decryption implementation that is executed with a *single processor* on *multiple nodes* in a parallel cluster with the **MPI** *(CURRENTLY IN PROGRESS)*
++ [MPI](https://github.com/ReinhartC/Parallel-RSA-on-Raspberry-Pi/tree/master/Builds/MPI "MPI build") build is the RSA encryption and decryption implementation that is executed with a *single processor* on *multiple nodes* in a parallel cluster with the **MPI**
-+ [OMP_MPI](https://github.com/ReinhartC/Parallel-RSA-on-Raspberry-Pi/tree/master/Builds/OMP_MPI "OMP_MPI build") build is the RSA encryption and decryption implementation that is executed with *multiple processors* on *multiple nodes* in a parallel cluster with the **OpenMP and MPI Hybrid** *(CURRENTLY IN PROGRESS)*
++ [OMP_MPI](https://github.com/ReinhartC/Parallel-RSA-on-Raspberry-Pi/tree/master/Builds/OMP_MPI "OMP_MPI build") build is the RSA encryption and decryption implementation that is executed with *multiple processors* on *multiple nodes* in a parallel cluster with the **OpenMP and MPI Hybrid**
++ [LB_OMP_MPI](https://github.com/ReinhartC/Parallel-RSA-on-Raspberry-Pi/tree/master/Builds/OMP_MPI "LB_OMP_MPI build") build is the RSA encryption and decryption implementation that is executed with *multiple processors* on *multiple nodes* in a parallel cluster with the **OpenMP and MPI Hybrid**, that used a load balancing in the **MPI** work distribution

 > *Time comparison between the builds above could be seen [here](http://tiny.cc/RSATimeComparison "RSA Builds Time Comparison")*

 ## Other
 + [~Inputs](https://github.com/ReinhartC/Parallel-RSA-on-Raspberry-Pi/tree/master/Builds/~Inputs "~Inputs") are some of the sample inputs for testing on some different sizes
 + [~Keys](https://github.com/ReinhartC/Parallel-RSA-on-Raspberry-Pi/tree/master/Builds/~Keys "~Keys") are the keys that are used in the encryption and decryption process, as well as a key generator to generate a new pair of keys

-> **LoadBalance.cpp** is a load balance algorithm that will be applied to the MPI with OpenMP implementation for better load distribution on future update

 <p align="center">
     <a href="https://github.com/ReinhartC/Parallel-RSA-on-Raspberry-Pi/tree/master">